RachelSa/hiring-engineers/answers.md

 ```
 The request includes two queries: one for my_metric and one showing the database datasize with the anomaly function applied. **Bonus -** The anomaly function uses time series data to detect results that fall outside of normal range (in this case, the function is set to two standard deviations.)
 The 'basic' argument in the anomaly function indicates that only short term behavior will be tracked (not historical trends).

- This means that if I add data to my database, the next size query will fall outside of normal range.
-The image below shows this anomaly detection:
+ This means that if data is added to the database, the next size query will fall outside of normal range.
+The image below shows anomaly detection of the database data size change:
 ![my-metric in metric explorer](https://github.com/RachelSa/hiring-engineers/blob/tech-writer/images/my_timeseries.png)
   2. With the Timeboard displayed in the Datadog UI, select a five minute range on the timeline.
 Click the snapshot button and include an @user comment to send a snapshot notification.
   ![my-metric in metric explorer](https://github.com/RachelSa/hiring-engineers/blob/tech-writer/images/timeboard_email.png)